Azure/kaito/README.md

 Kaito has the following key differentiations compared to most of the mainstream model deployment methodologies built on top of virtual machine infrastructures:

 - Manage large model files using container images.
 A http server is provided to perform inference calls using the model library.
-- Avoid tuning workload parameters to fit GPU hardware by providing preset configurations.
+- Provide preset configurations to avoid adjusting workload parameters based on GPU hardware.
 - Auto-provision GPU nodes based on model requirements.
 - Host large model images in the public Microsoft Container Registry (MCR) if the license allows.